barrelstrength/sprout-docs/docs/import/matrix-field.md

-# Import data into the Matrix Field
+# Matrix Field

 Sprout Import supports importing Matrix fields on any supported Element using the Matrix; any number of block types; all supported fields used on those block types; and matching relational content and resolving relationships on block types.
 Hooray!

-### Example of Matrix field definition
+## Example of Matrix field definition

 Here is an example of an Entry Model with a Matrix field and two blocks.
 When importing matrix blocks you will need to name each item in the matrix block array with the `new` prefix and increment each block by one: `new1`, `new2`, `new3`: